-In this treatise from 1946, he focuses on the origin of the Shudra (Menial) class.
+In this treatise from 1946, Ambedkar focuses on the origin of the Shudra (Menial) class.
 It studies Vedic scripture to get a clear picture of the origin of the castes system.
-The treatise also refutes the Aryan invasion theory, that was popular today and in the time of Ambedkar.
+The treatise also refutes the Aryan invasion theory, that is popular today and in the time of Ambedkar.

 Some background on the caste system will be needed.
 The caste system is a social structure in which people are segregated into groups that are typically associated with professions.
 People can’t marry outside of caste or get an occupation that is reserved for another caste.
 Certain types of contact from lower caste can cause the higher class to need cleansing.
 A ceremony conducted by a Brahmin (priest) can fill the cleansing requirement.
 There are four Hindu castes: Brahmin ( priest), Kshatriya (soldiers), Vaishyas (traders), Shudras (menials).
 The Dalit (untouchables) are considered to be a caste by some.
 However, most Dalits feel that they are outside Hinduism.
 Dalit are not covered in this treatise.

 The prevailing theory of the origin of caste in 1940 was the Brahmin descended from a central Asian tribe called the Aryans.
 The Aryans conquered the native Dravidian people.
 The Brahmin are those with the purest Aryan blood, and the lower castes are mixed until finally, the lowest class was pure Dravidian.
 Aryans had a white skin complexion and Dravidians had a dark-skinned complexion.
 This idea of mixing of race degrading a people was used to segregate people all over the world.
 It also was also used to justify white rule in India and other places.

 He begins by laying out his main premise.

 - There was a time only three castes were represented Brahmin, Kshatriyas, and Vaishyas

 - Shudra were Aryans and part of the Kshatriyas (soldier class)